FiniteStateGit/tutorial-portfolio/content/01-popups/01-02-hidepopup.md

 ![Script Canvas graph](/images/01/popups-07.png)

-> Step 7: The completed Script Canvas Graph
+> Step 7: The completed Script Canvas graph

 8. Save the graph and play the level.
 The Popup should be hidden after 3 seconds.